denmanhill/denmanhill.github.io/_posts/2020-01-10-weatherstation.markdown

 Looking around i found this repo https://github.com/merbanan/rtl_433.
 This is exactly what i wanted an executably that someone has already written which can collect the actual values and output them.
 I setup a Windows Scheduled Task to run it once every 5 minute.
 You can specify various different output formats and with a bit of luck it can already output to influxdb.
 Here are my exact parameters:

 ### Storing values
 I already have an influxdb server which i use to store various stats for my homelab, and already have grafana to view that data.
-You should create a new influx database 'CREATE DATABASE WEATHER'.
+You should create a new influx database `CREATE DATABASE WEATHER`.
 And then set that as a new datasource in grafana.
 Then you can create your dashboard.
 Ive output mine into my respository